Eric Lamaze headlines Canadian squad heading to World Equestrian Games

 The 39 Canadians athletes who will compete in seven disciplines — dressage, endurance, eventing, jumping, para-dressage, reining and vaulting — in Mill Spring, N.C., from Sept.
 11 to 23 were revealed Saturday.

-Lamaze won gold in individual jumping and a silver in team jumping at the 2008 Games in Beijing, as well a bronze in team jumping at the 2016 Games in Rio.
+Lamaze won gold in individual jumping and a silver in team jumping aboard Hickstead at the 2008 Games in Beijing, as well a bronze in individual jumping with Fine Lady at the 2016 Games in Rio.

 The 50-year-old from Schomberg, Ont., will be atop 12-year-old chestnut gelding Chacco Kid, which he began riding in 2016, for the championship.

-Note: Note to readers: This is a corrected story.
-A previous version said Lamaze won a team bronze medal in 2016.